William Courtenay, 1st Viscount Courtenay of Powderham Castle1

 Hon.
 Elizabeth Courtenay1

 Hon.
-Elizabeth Courtenay was the daughter of William Courtenay, 2nd Viscount Courtenay of Powderham Castle and Frances Clack.
-She married General Lord Charles Henry Somerset, son of Henry Somerset, 5th Duke of Beaufort and Elizabeth Boscawen, in June 1788.1 She died in 1815.1
+Elizabeth Courtenay was born on 2 September 1766.2 She was the daughter of William Courtenay, 2nd Viscount Courtenay of Powderham Castle and Frances Clack.
+She married General Lord Charles Henry Somerset, son of Henry Somerset, 5th Duke of Beaufort and Elizabeth Boscawen, on 7 June 1788.1,2 She died on 11 September 1815 at age 49.1,2

 Children of Hon.
 Elizabeth Courtenay and General Lord Charles Henry Somerset